aukilabs/posemesh/core/domain/README.md

 The `cluster` module serves as the cluster client, enabling peers to communicate with the domain manager.

-The domain cluster is a secure, private peer network that allows participants to collaborate and exchange data while maintaining privacy.
+The domain cluster is designed to be a secure, private peer network that allows participants to collaborate and exchange data while maintaining privacy.
 It is built on a distributed hash table that lists participants and their capabilities, enabling seamless peer awareness and collaboration without a central authority.

-### Authentication

-Initially, the design involved the domain manager sending a preshared key to each peer upon joining the cluster, creating a private libp2p network for each domain cluster.
-However, this approach presented several challenges:

-- **Frequent Peer Changes**: With peers frequently joining and leaving the cluster, managing preshared keys became cumbersome.
-Rotating the preshared key every time a peer leaves would require all peers to reboot, disrupting ongoing connections and affecting network stability.

-- **Network Stability**: The need for frequent key rotations could lead to significant disruptions, making it difficult to maintain stable and continuous network operations.

-Due to these challenges, we are exploring more dynamic and flexible authentication mechanisms, such as JWT tokens, which can accommodate frequent peer changes without compromising network stability.
+While our current implementation is not fully decentralized, we are actively working towards achieving this goal.

 ### Job vs Task